amanjainIIITB/RBAC/Readme.md

  - Check whether user has access or not.
  - Assign Role to the User
  - Revoke Role from the User

-## Run Program

- - cd RBAC/src
- - python RBAC.py, follow the instructions given on the terminal